SandorJokai/docker/README.md

 Microservice architecture – a variant of the service-oriented architecture (SOA) structural style – arranges an application as a collection of loosely-coupled services.
 In a microservices architecture, services are fine-grained and the protocols are lightweight. wikipedia

+<h1>Docker-ish tools</h1>

+There are some other tools, based on docker.
+Docker-compose is one of them.
+I have another [project](https://github.com/SandorJokai/docker/tree/master/owncloud) in this repository, where I show how to use docker-compose.
+Docker-compose is a tool for defining and running multi-container Docker applications.

+There are another docker-based tool called docker-swarm.
+Docker-swarm is an orchestration tool where we can able to work with containers in a bit more sophisticated way.
+There are nodes and workers works together and the node manages all the background operations.

+I am not using docker-swarm.
+I use Kubernetes instead.

 ![npm package](https://img.shields.io/badge/docker-19.03.8-blue.svg)